wprender/cloudbreak-docs/docs/operations.md

 **Ambari database**

-Ambari's database runs on the `cbgateway`.
-To access it SSH to the `gateway` node and run the following command:
+To access Ambari's database SSH to the selected node and run the following command: